-If you are like the old version of me, then sitting down, doing nothing, not even reading, just watching the sea or people passing by for longer than 15 minutes will be perceived as waste of precious time.
+If you are like the old version of me, then sitting down, doing nothing, not even reading, just watching the sea of people passing by for longer than 15 minutes will be perceived as a waste of precious time.

 I usually rush through my weekdays, day in and day out.
 I follow a clear agenda finishing one task after the other with my mind struggling to keep up and to stay sharp while shifting through the diversity of tasks.
 Even in the morning while looking at the mirror, I rarely see myself fully, I do see the reflection of who I am but not my full presence.

 The 1st time I experienced “being” fully was in a two-week retreat with meditation and other types of practices.
 For two weeks, I almost didn’t leave the retreat location, a resort in the middle of nowhere.
 I was walking barefoot just wondering around, sleeping on the grass, and gazing at the large lake in front of the resort or at the stars at night.
 I only worried about the time of the sessions that I needed to attend, other than that I didn’t even carry my phone around, I didn’t wear a watch and only had very short communication with the outside world.

 By the end of the 1st week, something weird started happening.
 I started recognizing my own presence.
 Even when I was engaged in a conversation with others, I didn’t only see them but I also saw myself.
 Like an external observer that is watching the whole scene.
 I was all the time aware of the boundaries of my physical body as if I am watching a different person.
 My sense of nature surrounding me was more vivid, the colors, the smells.

 For once I didn’t want to achieve anything, nor to impress anyone, nor to go anywhere.
 I gave myself permission just to exist.